PipedreamHQ/pipedream/docs/docs/code/nodejs/delay/README.md

 > $.respond() not called for this invocation

-If you need to set a delay on an HTTP request triggered workflow, consider using using [`setTimeout`](#settimeout) instead.
+If you need to set a delay on an HTTP request triggered workflow, consider using [`setTimeout`](#settimeout) instead.

 ## `setTimeout`